History of Bangladesh: Second martial law and Ershad administration

 Political life was further liberalised in early 1986, and additional political rights, including the right to hold large public rallies, were restored.
-At the same time, the Jatiya (National) Party, designed as Ershad's political vehicle for the transition from martial law, was established.
-Despite a boycott by the BNP, led by President Zia's widow, Begum Khaleda Zia, parliamentary elections were held on schedule in May 1986.
+At the same time, the Jatiya Party (Ershad), designed as Ershad's political vehicle for the transition from martial law, was established.
+Despite a boycott by the BNP, led by President Zia's widow, Begum Khaleda Zia, parliamentary elections were held on schedule in 1986 Bangladeshi general election.
 The Jatiya Party won a modest majority of the 300 elected seats in the National Assembly.
 The participation of the Awami League—led by the late President Mujib's daughter, Sheikh Hasina Wajed—lent the elections some credibility, despite widespread charges of voting irregularities.

-Ershad resigned as Chief of Army Staff and retired from military service in preparation for the 1986 presidential elections, scheduled for October.
+Ershad resigned as Chief of Army Staff and retired from military service in preparation for the 1986 Bangladeshi presidential election, scheduled for October.
 Protesting that martial law was still in effect, both the BNP and the AL refused to put up opposing candidates.
 Ershad easily outdistanced the remaining candidates, taking 84% of the vote.
 Although Ershad's government claimed a turnout of more than 50%, opposition leaders, and much of the foreign press, estimated a far lower percentage and alleged voting irregularities.

 In November 1986, his government mustered the necessary two-thirds majority in the National Assembly to pass the seventh constitutional amendment bill, protecting Ershad and his regime from prosecution for actions taken under the years of military rule.
 Martial law was subsequently lifted on 11 November and the opposition parties took their elected seats in the National Assembly.

 In July 1987, however, after the government hastily pushed through a controversial legislative bill to include military representation on local administrative councils, the opposition walked out of Parliament.
 Passage of the bill helped spark an opposition movement that quickly gathered momentum, uniting Bangladesh's opposition parties for the first time.
 The government began to arrest scores of opposition activists under the country's Special Powers Act of 1974.
 Despite these arrests, opposition parties continued to organise protest marches and nationwide strikes.
 In order to prevent a 72-hour strike planned for 29 November, Ershad declared a state of emergency on 27 November.
 Parliament was dissolved on 6 December, and fresh elections scheduled for March 1988.